 That's it – now the PHP errors, if any, will be displayed directly on your WordPress website.

-Option 3 - Display and Log Errors via .htaccess
+Option 3 – Display and Log Errors via the .htaccess File

-You can log the PHP errors to a log file of your choice using the .htacces file.
+You can log the PHP errors to a log file of your choice using the .htaccess file.
 First, create a backup of the .htaccess file before making any changes, as incorrect settings can make your website inaccessible.
-Or, if there is no .htacces file, you can create it.
+Or, if there is no .htaccess file, you can create it.

 Next, add the following lines to your website's .htaccess file: